panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 - No fixed vocabulary
 - Operate on graphs

-To achieve this we perform one shot prediction (from the latent representation to the graph), without ordering of the nodes.
+To achieve this we perform one-shot prediction (from the latent representation to the graph), without introducing an ordering of the nodes.
 A big issue this method can have is that when nodes and edges are predicted jointly at once (needed for permutation and isomorphism invariance), generated graphs can be invalid e.g. disconnected graph.

 {% include image.html url="molgraphlearning/encoder-decoder.png" description="General Autoencoder pipeline.
 With our approach, we generate the graph $\hat{G}$ at once using the low-dimensional manifold assumption regarding the target molecular distribution." %}

 Note: Regularized VAE $\href{#11}{[11]}$ also generates valid molecules in one-shot by expressing discrete constraints in a differentiable manner.
-However, they achieve very low validity on small datasets 34.9% and their approach is not permutation invariant (because of the loss function).
+However, they achieve very low validity on small datasets $34.9%$ and their approach is not permutation invariant (because of the loss function).
+We compare this our approach in the $\href{#experiments}{Experiments}$ section.

 # Graph encoder

-The molecular graph encoder uses a graph neural network to obtain node embeddings and then uses DeepSets $\href{#13}{[13]}$ i.e. add embeddings & apply MLP on top, to obtain the molecular embedding.
+The molecular graph encoder uses a graph neural network to obtain node embeddings and then uses Deep Sets $\href{#13}{[13]}$ i.e. add embeddings & apply MLP on top, to obtain the molecular embedding.

 {% include image.html url="molgraphlearning/encoder.png" description="" %}